renerocksai/zig-upaya-app-1/README.md

 # zig-upaya-app-1

 My first steps creating an imgui app in zig.
+The app doesn't serve any user purpose, it is just my playground to test cross-platform (high performance) GUI app development with zig.

 It uses the default and a custom font, and scrollbars to verify that window resizes work.